Help

 Director of the Decidim Association and President of the Decidim Free Software Association

-Decidim is a free and open-source participatory democracy platform used by cities and organisations across Europe.
+Decidim is a free and open-source participatory democracy platform used by cities and organizations across Europe.

 Paul Zoubkov